DandDsRTT/rtt-library/tuning/targetIntervalSetSchemes/README.md

-# Targeted interval set schemes
+# Target interval set schemes

-This module contains functions which produce targeted interval sets according to predefined schemes.
+This module contains functions which produce target interval sets according to predefined schemes.
 Like TILT, but that's the default and is found in the main tuning module.
 This module includes:

 * `getOld`